 - Audio/visual equipment

 - Chart paper/markers

-- Lesson 2 slideshow and a way to show it

-Note: on slide 12, type in the name(s) of the school counselor,
+- Lesson 2 slideshow and a way to show it Note: on slide 12, type in the name(s) of the school counselor, The valid and reliable trusted adults in our school are: social worker and/or psychologist students psychologist's names here. can go to.

-social worker and/or psychologist students can go to.
+Place your school counselor, social worker and/or

-The valid and reliable trusted adults in our school are: Place your school counselor, social worker and/or psychologist's names here. - The Level III Lesson 2 video segment on self-care - · Student Packet, one for each student - There are 6 different stories for this lesson, one for each of the primary students featured in the video (Callie, Mason, Alan, Jasmine, Edgar, Mac).
-Have enough copies so each student has one of the documents. - For this lesson, you will break your class into 6 small groups, one for each student in the video.
-Each small group will focus on one of the students in the video. - Create 6 stations around the room, assigned to each student in the video (Callie, Mason, Alan, Jasmine, Edgar, Mac).
+- The Level III Lesson 2 video segment on self-care - Student Packet, one for each student - There are 5 different stories for this lesson, one for each of the primary students featured in the video (Callie, Mason, Alan, Jasmine, Edgar).
+Have enough copies so each student has one of the documents.

+For this lesson, you will break your class into 5 small groups, one for each student in the video.
+Each small group will focus on one of the students in the video.

+- Create 5 stations around the room, assigned to each student in the video (Callie, Mason, Alan, Jasmine, Edgar).
 Each station will have: - Chart paper - Marker - Posted questions related to that student in the video - Self-Referral Cards, copied and cut (optional)